 In November 2019, the Milan court issued its verdicts, finding five former employees and one current employee of Deutsche Bank guilty and sentencing them to either 3 years and 6 months or 4 years and 8 months.
 Deutsche Bank was found liable under Italian Legislative Decree n.
-231/2001 and the court ordered the seizure of alleged profits of $\in$ 64.9 million and a fine of $\in$ 3 million.
+231/2001 and the court ordered the seizure of alleged profits of € 64.9 million and a fine of € 3 million.
 The Court also found Deutsche Bank had civil vicarious liability for damages (to be quantified by the civil court) as an employer of the current and former employees who were convicted.
 The sentences and fines were not due until the conclusion of any appeal process.
 Following appeals filed by Deutsche Bank and the six former or current employees, in 2022, the Milan Court of Appeal acquitted all the Deutsche Bank defendants from all the charges, found Deutsche bank not liable under Italian Legislative Decree n.
-231/2001, revoked the finding of civil vicarious liability for damages.
+231/2001, revoked the confiscation of € 64.9 million and the fine of € 3 million ordered against Deutsche Bank, and revoked the finding of civil vicarious liability for damages.
 The Public Prosecutor filed an appeal against the Milan Court of Appeal verdicts before the Supreme Court in November 2022.
 On 11 October 2023, the Supreme Court declared the Public Prosecutor's appeal inadmissible and confirmed the acquittal decisions of the Milan Court of Appeal, which are therefore final.
 While the criminal proceedings are concluded, there nonetheless remains the possibility of potential future civil claims.